 The goblet squat can be used across all fitness levels and sports to develop squat technique, muscle hypertrophy, strength, and better functional movement.
-In this article, we will discuss everything beginner athletes, lifters, and coaches would ever need to know about the goblet squat.
+In this goblet squat exercise guide, we will discuss everything beginner athletes, lifters, and coaches would ever need to know about the goblet squat.

 - Goblet Squat Form and Technique